AntonGolovinGitHub/CodilityPracticeLessons/README.md

 # CodilityPracticeLessons
-These are oerfect-score (100%) solutions to Codility's practice lessons page located @ app.codility.com/programmers/lessons/.
+These are perfect-score (100%) solutions to Codility's practice lessons page located @ app.codility.com/programmers/lessons/.

 You can freely use these solutions to study them and to write your own in a different programming language.
 You may not freely use these solutions to gain 100% marks in the Codility practice tests - this would cause no real usefulness at all.
 So, for example, if you see the solution in Go, study it and write your own in C#.